-- A mortgagee may initiate the sale of the mortgaged property in order to recover the mortgaged debt upon filing an application for the sale of such property, if, one month after the agreed mortgaged debt repayment date, the mortgagor makes default in payment and fails to comply with the terms of the mortgage agreement. - The sale procedure begins with the service of a written notice (form v.275) by the mortgagee upon the mortgagor requesting him to settle the debt within one month, and advising the mortgagor that in the case of default, the mortgagee will apply to the director of the department of lands & surveys requesting the sale of the mortgaged property. - If the mortgagor fails to satisfy the mortgaged debt within one month following service of the notice, the mortgagee is entitled to file an application for the sale of the property with the lands office of the district where the property is situated. - A reserve sale price is fixed for any sale of immovable property by public auction and will be the lowest bid accepted as first bid for the sale of such property.
+- A mortgagee may initiate the sale of the mortgaged property in order to recover the mortgaged debt upon filing an application for the sale of such property, if, one month after the agreed mortgaged debt repayment date, the mortgager makes default in payment and fails to comply with the terms of the mortgage agreement. - The sale procedure begins with the service of a written notice (form v.275) by the mortgagee upon the mortgagor requesting him to settle the debt within one month, and advising the mortgagor that in the case of default, the mortgagee will apply to the director of the department of lands & surveys requesting the sale of the mortgaged property. - If the mortgagor fails to satisfy the mortgaged debt within one month following service of the notice, the mortgagee is entitled to file an application for the sale of the property with the lands office of the district where the property is situated. - A reserve sale price is fixed for any sale of immovable property by public auction and will be the lowest bid accepted as first bid for the sale of such property.
 Where no bid is made which is equal to or higher than the reserve sale price, the sale is deemed to be abortive.
 The reserve sale price cannot exceed the estimated value of the property. - The auction proceeds unless the mortgagor, or any other person appearing on behalf of the mortgagor, pays to the auctioneer such amount to settle the debt and all expenses.

-Anticipated changes in the next | The Ministry of Finance is preparing various proposals for amendment of the two years insolvency and foreclosure laws in Cyprus, however, these are still at an early stage.
 In June 2015, the European Commission released proposals for a new directive seeking to harmonise national insolvency laws across EU Member States (with the exception of Denmark).
 The aim of the directive is to provide minimum common standards which member states will be required to incorporate into their national laws within 2 years of the directive entering into force.
 The draft directive is currently making its way through the European legislative process and it is anticipated that a general approach agreement on the proposals will be reached by December 2018, with a view to a first reading agreement in the European Parliament before the end of its current term in 2019.

-Notable features which the directive will require member states to include in their insolvency laws are: an effective preventative restructuring framework; • a stay of a maximum of two months, extendable to up to six months, to support negotiations of a restructuring proposal; an ability to cram down dissenting classes of creditors; adequate protection for financing needed to allow the business to survive or to preserve the value of the business pending a restructuring and for new financing necessary to implement a restructuring plan; and provision for entrepreneurs who are made bankrupt for the first time to be fully discharged from bankruptcy within 3 years.
+Notable features which the directive will require member states to include in their insolvency laws are:

+- an effective preventative restructuring framework; - a stay of a maximum of two months, extendable to up to six months, to support negotiations of a restructuring proposal; - an ability to cram down dissenting classes of creditors; - adequate protection for financing needed to allow the business to survive or to preserve the value of the business pending a restructuring and for new financing necessary to implement a restructuring plan; and provision for entrepreneurs who are made bankrupt for the first time to be fully discharged from bankruptcy within 3 years.